-CST has a national information sharing agreement with the National Police Chiefs' Council that allows CST to share antisemitic incident take place or, in the case of antisemitic graffiti or social media content, had witnessed the antisemitic message left by the offender.
+In the first half of 2017, 173 of the 767 antisemitic incidents recorded by CST were reported directly to CST by the victims themselves, and 37 incidents were reported on their behalf by a relative or friend.
+In 135 cases, the incident was reported to CST by somebody who had witnessed the incident take place or, in the case of antisemitic graffiti or social media content, had witnessed the antisemitic message left by the offender.
 One hundred and fourteen antisemitic incidents were reported by CST staff or volunteers or by security guards at Jewish buildings.
 There were 15 antisemitic incidents recorded on the basis of media reports.
 Two hundred and eighty-four incidents were reported to CST by the Police under CST's national information sharing agreement.
 One hundred and eighty-nine of these 284 incidents were reported to CST by the Metropolitan Police Service, 67 by Greater Manchester Police and 25 by other Police forces around the UK.
 Any incidents that had been reported to both CST and the Police are excluded from this process to ensure there is no 'double-counting' of incidents.